We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 85%

-Why we chose this company: Flagstar offers lines of credit of up to $1 million, which makes it the best HELOC option for large loans.
+Flagstar (NMLS #417490) offers lines of credit of up to $1 million, which makes it the best HELOC option for large loans.

-Flagstar doesn’t charge closing costs (which typically include appraisal, title, notary and recording fees) as long as you maintain the HELOC open for at least 36 months.
+Flagstar doesn’t charge closing costs (which typically include appraisal, title, notary and recording fees) as long as you leave the HELOC open for at least 36 months.
 However, customers are responsible for paying government taxes and fees at closing and a $75 annual fee after the first year.

 Eligibility requirements

-• Credit score - not disclosed
+• Credit score - Not disclosed

-• Amount of equity available - not disclosed
+• Amount of equity available - Not disclosed

-• Regional availability - not available in Texas, Puerto Rico or the U.S. Virgin Islands
+• Regional availability - Not available in Texas, Puerto Rico or the U.S. Virgin Islands.

 Read Flagstar Home Equity Loans Review